joshgerdes/jekyll-uno/_drafts/always-on-vpn-error-809-the-network-connection-between-your-computer-and-the-vpn-server-could-not-be-established.md

 > "If more than two clients try to connect to the server at the same time, the Routing and Remote Access service rejects the IKEv2 connection requests.
 Additionally, the following message is logged in the Rastapi.log file:"

-This matched my issue, I had never seen more than 2 connections at once.
+This matched my issue; I had never seen more than 2 connections at once.

 ### Increase Ports